 4. Is There an “AI Bubble”?
 Market Context

-5. The 7-Step Playbook to Improve Generative AI ROI
+5. 7-Step Playbook to Improve Generative AI ROI

 6. Industry Comparison: Expectations vs Reality (with chart)